 - Spray or butter an 8-inch square pan.
 If you want to line the pan, use a piece of parchment paper covering the bottom and two sides.
 You will have two sides without paper.
 It makes it easier to remove the cheesecake when it's cold; you lift the paper and take out the block of cheesecake.

 - Dump this mixture into the prepared baking pan and press firmly onto the bottom.
+Bake for 10 minutes.
+Remove from the oven and let cool on a wire rack while preparing the filling.

 - Lower the oven to 325°F (170°C).

-For the blueberry cream cheese filling:
+Blueberry cream cheese filling:

-- Add the blueberries to the cream cheese mixture and stir with a spatula.
+- Add 1 ½ cups blueberries to the cream cheese mixture and stir with a spatula.
 Don't crush the berries.
+Pour the batter into the prepared pan.

 Rate and review this recipe